We offer the following types of appointment:

 Did you know the NHS currently wastes over £1 million each year because patients do not turn up to their GP practice for appointments they have booked.
 For Freezywater this works out at over 200 wasted appointment slots each month.

 Please be punctual for your appointments and please give us as much notice as possible if you wish to cancel your appointment.
 Ideally let us know the day before, however even with as little as 60 minutes notice of a cancellation, we can usually stop an appointment being wasted by offering it to someone else.

 Please call 01992 676 202 to let us know if you can't come for your appointment.

 Please remember that an appointment is for one patient only.

-Patients who fail to keep 3 appointments without giving us any notice may be removed from the practice list.
+Patients who fail to keep 3 appointments without giving us any notice may be at risk of removal.